kittycathy233/LeatherEngine/README.md

 - PolybiusProxy - hxCodec

-- datee - Developing HaxeVLC (all the contents in the 'vlc' folder belongs to datee).

 - Video LAN Team - People who made VLC Media Player (the thing the game uses to play videos)

 - Ronezkj15 - Some Ideas + New Leather Engine Logo